On the Steiner tree connecting a fractal set: Introduction

 \section{Introduction}

 Let $C$ be a subset of $\RR^2$.
-The Steiner problem with datum $C$ consists of finding a set $S\subset \RR^2$ such that $S\cup C$ is connected and $\H^1(S)$ is minimal where $\H^1$ stands for the $1$-dimensional Hausdorff measure (i.e.\ the length of the set).
-Usually this problem is considered for the case when $C$ is the finite set and in this setting it becomes a problem of combinatorial geometry.
+The Steiner problem with datum $C$ consists of finding a set $S\subset \RR^2$ such that $S\cup C$ is connected and $\H^1(S)$ is minimal, where $\H^1$ stands for the $1$-dimensional Hausdorff measure (i.e.\ the length of the set).
+Usually this problem is considered for the case when $C$ is a finite set and, in this setting, it becomes a problem of combinatorial geometry.
 The Steiner problem goes back to Jarník and Kössler \cite{JarKos34} (although some of its particular cases are much more ancient, for instance when $C$ is the set of the three vertices of a triangle the problem was stated already by Fermat and solved by Torricelli).
-The problem is computationally hard and relatively few explicit solutions are known, especially in the cases when the number of points is large.
+The problem is computationally hard \cite{GarGraJoh77}.
+Only few explicit examples of indecomposable solutions with an arbitrarily large number of points are known, namely when the set $C$ is either contained in a circle \cite{Rub97} (in particular when it is the set of vertices of a regular polygon \cite{DuHwaWen87}), or in the case of the so called \emph{ladders} \cite{BurDudMai96,BurDud96,ChuGra78}.